vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 I properly woke up at 11:15 AM, urinated, then spent some time on my computer.
 At 11:45 AM, I passed another round of stool.

+After doing some more work, I had food at around 1:30 PM.
+This time, I did not have any mixed vegetables (in any case, I had used up my cooked stock of them).
+I had just whole wheat tortilla + miso soup + potatoes + peas.
+I did not pass stool after this meal, unlike the last two days.

+At around 3:30 PM, about an hour after finished my meal, I took another set of temperature readings, getting 98.4, 98.2, and 98.3 degrees Fahrenheit.

 ## Random investigation notes related to 2023-07-10 / 2023-07-11 incident